GreptimeTeam/docs/docs/v0.4/en/faq-and-others/faq.md

 ## Does GreptimeDB have a Golang driver?

-Yes, you can find our Golang SDK [here](https://github.com/GreptimeTeam/greptimedb-client-go).
+Yes, you can find our Go SDK here: https://github.com/GreptimeTeam/greptimedb-ingester-go.

 Currently, we support MySQL protocol, you can check it out on the [user guide](/user-guide/clients/mysql).